 This is something I’ve often seen in my area and some of my neighbors throw away fruits.
-Most people fail to realize that even small fruit trees can produce a large amount of fruits during a good season.
-Don’t buy fruit trees that will produce fruits you don’t eat.
+Most people fail to realize that even small fruit trees can produce a large number of fruits during a good season.
+Don’t buy fruit trees that will provide fruits you don’t eat.
 Do so only if you plan to sell or give them away.
 You should plant fruit trees that bear fruit your family eats.
 You could also preserve the fruits, but in time, you will end up with more than you can handle.

 Pruning is an art

 When planning an orchid, you should keep in mind that fruit trees require yearly pruning.
 Until you learn how to do it yourself, you will have to pay someone to trim your trees.
 Watching an expert doing it is a must before you try your hand.
 Start by learning the principles and you won’t have any problems pruning them yourself.